 The Moon is a little more than one-quarter the diameter of the Earth.
 This makes it the largest substantial satellite (moon) of the planets in the solar system when compared to its parent planet.
 Three moons of Jupiter and one of Saturn are physically larger than our moon.

 Even with the naked eye, we can see that the surface of the Moon is varied in structure.
 The fact that the Moon has large flat areas and craters was discovered by Galileo when he firstly turned his small telescope to look at the Moon in 1609.
-The large flat areas are called maria (pronounced "MAR ee uh"; singular, mare, pronounced "MA ray").
-Maria means "seas," though there is no water in these lunar seas.
+The large flat areas are called maria (pronounced “MAR ee uh”; singular, A large flat area on the Moon formed by volcanic material flowing from beneath the lunar surface. (plural is maria), pronounced “MA ray”).
+Maria means “seas,” though there is no water in these lunar seas.

 The view of the Moon through even a small telescope can be breathtaking.
 See figure 7-2.
 You can see that the maria are very flat and that there are other regions, the highlands that are covered with craters.
 There are relatively few craters on the maria.
 These “seas” have, instead, been made flat by volcanic material – lava that flowed from beneath the lunar surface more than 3 billion years ago.
 This lava covered whatever craters existed at that time, so the craters now visible in the maria were formed by the impact of interplanetary rocks (meteorites) that have hit the Moon since then.

-When observing the Moon with binoculars or with a telescope, you will find it most interesting to observe the terminator, the line separating light from dark (day from night, on the Moon).
-At the terminator, we are seeing the region where the Sun's rays are hitting the Moon at the most oblique angle and therefore shadows are longest there.
+When observing the Moon with binoculars or with a telescope, you will find it most interesting to observe the The edge between night and day on the Moon or planet., the line separating light from dark (day from night, on the Moon).
+At the The edge between night and day on the Moon or planet., we are seeing the region where the Sun’s rays are hitting the Moon at the most oblique angle and therefore shadows are longest there.
 This increases the contrast of the surface features.
 The height of lunar mountains can be calculated by measuring the lengths of their shadows.

 - Diameter is 3 476 km (about a quarter the diameter of the Earth).

-- Perigee (minimum distance from Earth) is about 356 400 km; Apogee (maximum distance from the Earth) is about 406 700 km.
+- The point in an object’s orbit when it is closest to the Earth. (minimum distance from Earth) is about 356 400 km; The point in an object’s orbit when it is farthest from the Earth. (maximum distance from the Earth) is about 406 700 km.
 The average distance from the Earth is about 384 400 km.

 - Mass is 7.348 x 1022 kg (about one eightieth of the mass of the Earth).

-- Inclination of the Moon's orbit to the Ecliptic (plane of the Earth's orbit) is 5.145º.
+- Inclination of the Moon’s orbit to the The plane of the Earth's orbit around the Sun.
+As seen from the Earth, the Sun appears to move along the ecliptic during the course of a year. (plane of the Earth’s orbit) is 5.145º.